-As of July 31, 2021, we have nine issued patents in the United States, nine issued patents in a number of international jurisdictions, 17 patent applications in the United States (including three provisional applications), and 43 patent applications pending internationally (including two allowed applications).
+As of January 31, 2022, we have 10 issued patents in the United States, 11 issued patents in a number of international jurisdictions, 18 patent applications in the United States (including three allowed application and four provisional applications), and 43 patent applications pending internationally.
 Our issued patents expire between February 23, 2033 and July 30, 2039.
 The pending patent applications are presently undergoing examination or expected to undergo examination in the near future.
 These patents and patent applications seek to protect our proprietary inventions relevant to our business, in addition to other proprietary technologies which are maintained as trade secrets.
-We intend to pursue additional intellectual property protection to the extent we believe it would be beneficial and costeffective.
+We intend to pursue additional intellectual property protection to the extent we believe it would be beneficial and cost-effective.
 We make business decisions about when to seek patent protection for a particular technology and when to rely upon copyright or trade secret protection, and the approach we select may ultimately prove to be inadequate.
-Even in cases where we seek patent protection, there is no assurance that the resulting patents will effectively protect every significant feature of our C3 AI Suite and C3 AI Applications.
+Even in cases where we seek patent protection, there is no assurance that the resulting patents will effectively protect every significant feature of our C3 AI Software.
 In addition, we believe that the protection of our trademark rights is an important factor in AI platform and application recognition, protecting our brand and maintaining goodwill.
 If we do not adequately protect our rights in our trademarks from infringement and unauthorized use, any goodwill that we have developed in those trademarks could be lost or impaired, which could harm our brand and our business.
 Third parties may knowingly or unknowingly infringe our proprietary rights, third parties may challenge our proprietary rights, pending and future patent, trademark and copyright applications may not be approved, and we may not be able to prevent infringement without incurring substantial expense.
 We have also devoted substantial resources to the development of our proprietary technologies and related processes.
 In order to protect our proprietary technologies and processes, we rely in part on trade secret laws and confidentiality agreements with our employees, consultants, and third parties.
 These agreements may not effectively prevent unauthorized disclosure of confidential information and may not provide an adequate remedy in the event of unauthorized disclosure of confidential information.
 In addition, others may independently discover our trade secrets, in which case we would not be able to assert trade secret rights or develop similar technologies and processes.
 Further, laws in certain jurisdictions may afford little or no trade secret protection, and any changes in, or unexpected interpretations of, the intellectual property laws in any country in which we operate may compromise our ability to enforce our intellectual property rights.
 Costly and time-consuming litigation could be necessary to enforce and determine the scope of our proprietary rights.
-If the protection of our proprietary rights is inadequate to prevent use or appropriation by third parties, the value of our C3 AI Suite and C3 AI Applications, brand, and other intangible assets may be diminished, and competitors may be able to more effectively replicate our C3 AI Suite and C3 AI Applications.
+If the protection of our proprietary rights is inadequate to prevent use or appropriation by third parties, the value of our C3 AI Software, brand, and other intangible assets may be diminished, and competitors may be able to more effectively replicate our C3 AI Software.
 Any of these events would harm our business.

-Our use of third-party open source software could negatively affect our ability to offer and sell subscriptions to our C3 AI Suite and C3 AI Applications and subject us to possible litigation.
+Our use of third-party open source software could negatively affect our ability to offer and sell subscriptions to our C3 AI Software and subject us to possible litigation.